 - In Samurai Deeper Kyo he's a cheerful, easy-going Bishounen (who is a lot older than he seems), and a genius tactician who wants to take over Japan.
 Is very fond of adding little hearts to his sentences.
 Voiced by Megumi Ogata.

 - Hyakka Ryouran Samurai Girls features a gender-flipped loli version, voiced by Rie Kugimiya.

 - Ryo/Sanada Ryou in Ronin Warriors is modeled on Yukimura, complete with fire element.
-Takeshi Kusao voiced Ryo here, possibly making an Actor Allusion when he did Yukimura in Samurai Warriors.
+Takeshi Kusao voiced Ryo here, possibly making an Actor Allusion to his portrayal of Yukimura in Samurai Warriors.

 - In Gate 7 by CLAMP he's... a teacher at a day care nursery.
 Also, an Extreme Doormat, though he can be quite badass if need be.

 - He also appears in the first Kamen Rider Den-O movie, portrayed by Jinnai Tomonori.

 - There are two musicals about Yukimura performed by the Takarazuka-esque group Osaka Shochiku Revue: Sanada Yukimura ~Yume Moyuru~ ("Burning Dream") and YUKIMURA ~waga kokoro honoo no gotoku~◊ ("My heart is like a blaze").
 Needless to say they're not going for historical accuracy.

 - A Gender Flipped version is a member of the StuG III crew in Girls und Panzer.